Bilston: Transport

+Canal

-The original line of the Birmingham Canal (now the BCN Old Main Line) was specifically planned to serve Bilston amongst other towns.
+The original line of the Birmingham Canal (now the BCN Old Main Line) was planned to serve Bilston amongst other towns.
 The bill for its construction stated that "the Primary and Principal Object of this Undertaking was and is to obtain a Navigation from the Collieries to this Town [ie Birmingham]".
 The canal opened from Wednesbury to Birmingham on 6 November 1769 and through to Newell on 25 March 1772.
 Coal from Bilston was reaching Birmingham by May 1770.
 When the BCN New Main Line was built the Wednesbury section became a loop serving industry and collieries, the southern part of which was subsequently abandoned and filled in.
 A branch was also built from the Walsall Canal to Bilston, but was closed in 1953.

+Railway

 From 1850 to 1972 there was a railway station in Bilston town centre, but passenger services were then withdrawn and the line via Bilston (from Wolverhampton Low Level to Birmingham Snow Hill) had been almost completely abandoned within a decade.
-The final stub of the railway, connecting a town centre scrapyard with the South Staffordshire Line at Wednesbury, closed in 1992, only to be re-opened seven years later as the first phase of the West Midlands Metro tram line between Wolverhampton and Birmingham.
+There was also a railway station, Bilston West on the now closed Oxford-Worcester-Wolverhampton Line.
+The final stub of the railway, connecting a town centre scrapyard with the South Staffordshire Line at Wednesbury, closed in 1992.

+Tram

-The West Midlands Metro serves Bilston with 3 stops, Bilston Central in the Centre, Loxdale & The Crescent.
-The town is set to be served by 2 new lines by 2024, with trams travelling to Stourbridge & Walsall.
+Bilston has three West Midlands Metro tram stops on the line between Wolverhampton and Birmingham; Bilston Central, Loxdale and The Crescent.
+The town was set to be served by 2 new lines by 2024, with trams travelling to Stourbridge & Walsall, however budget constraints have put back the opening date to at least 2025.

-There was also a further railway station within the town: Bilston West on the Oxford-Worcester-Wolverhampton Line.
-Due to building encroachment on the track bed, it's impossible to reopen this line.